| Title: | 'Python' Style String Functions |

 of |

-An integer vector of the same length as string
+An integer vector of the same length as string, with each element

 Python str.count() documentation